Virtual Icebreakers for remote teams: Fun ideas for people who hate "Team building"

 - Geoguessr: Explore virtual destinations together.

-- MakeItMeme: Participants create and share memes for laughter and creativity.
+- MakeItMeme: Participants create and share memes for laughter, making it a great fit for creative teams or design-led roles.

 Some teams prefer short, task-focused meetings.
 Adjust accordingly.